sealink/EntryTypeSources/README.md

 # EntryType Sources plugin for Craft CMS

-Makes it possible to view your entries by their EntryType adding EntryType sources grouped by section to entries’ source lists.
+Makes it possible to filter your entries by their EntryType in the CP.
+Adding EntryType sources grouped by section to the control panel entries’ sidebar (source lists).

+Usfel when you have different types of pages in a struture/channel.

 ## Installation